At least six U.S. states move to arm National Guard offices

 All six of the governors are Republican.

-In Florida, Scott ordered six storefront Florida National Guard recruiting centres to be moved to the nearest Guard armory buildings.
+In Florida, Scott ordered six storefront Florida National Guard recruiting centers to be moved to the nearest Guard armory buildings.

 The governor said Guard members who do not carry weapons should get them and obtain expedited concealed weapon permits, if necessary.